-- Encourage participation in your Area Service Committee comprised of all District Chair persons and their alternates and other AA's interested in service work. - Attend all NIA Assemblies and Committee meetings each year. - Attend the Pre-Conference Workshop. - Attend the NIA Spring Assembly Conference. - Attend the Illinois State Conference when NIA hosts the State Conference. - Participate in the Spring and/or State Conference as requested by the Spring or State Conference Committee. - Coordinate regular communications with members of the Area Service Committee. - Be available to attend District meetings upon request. - Be accessible to the Fellowship. - Report on Area Service Committee activities at Area Committee Meetings.
-Committee Chairs or their Alternates must submit a written report at Assemblies and committee meetings. - Have a working familiarity with the AA Service Manual, NIA Service Structure Guidelines, and the Service Committee Workbook. - Hold Workshops on carrying the message through your Service Committee. - Have available a limited supply of Service Committee related Conference Approved literature and/or service pieces from GSO at Assemblies and Committee Meetings. - Chair Assembly Service Committee meetings - Chair committee meetings at the Pre-Conference Workshop (See Pre-General Service Conference Workshop Guidelines). - o Report at the Assembly to include: - o Committee activities since the last Assembly - o Discussions at your Committee breakout session - Progress of activity on applicable Primary Purpose Motions, to include details regarding costs to date - Share ways to carry the message through your Service Committee at Assemblies and Conferences. - Develop a forum for the discussion of District concerns regarding related service opportunities. - Foster a committee atmosphere among the District Committee Chairs. - Formulate an informed group conscience regarding Area-wide service opportunities and issues with an emphasis on General Service Conference agenda items. - Be a resource and consultant to District Committee Chairs and other volunteers regarding service activities in their communities including the assessment of service opportunities and the development of projects. - Develop guidelines for activities and services within the responsibilities of your Service Committee.

-Mentor the Alternate Service Committee Chairperson in order to prepare him or her to become Chairperson in a future rotation.
+- Attend the Pre-Conference Workshop. - Attend the N.I.A.
+Spring Assembly Conference. - Attend the Illinois State Conference when N.I.A. hosts the State Conference. - Participate in the Spring and/or State Conference as requested by the Spring or State Conference Committee. - Coordinate regular communications with members of the Area Service Committee. - Be available to attend District meetings upon request. - Be accessible to the Fellowship. - Report on Area Service Committee activities at Area Committee Meetings.
+Committee Chairs or their Alternates must submit a written report at Assemblies and committee meetings. - Have a working familiarity with the A.A.
+Service Manual, N.I.A.
+Service Structure Guidelines, and the Service Committee Workbook. - Hold Workshops on carrying the message through your Service Committee. - Have available a limited supply of Service Committee related Conference Approved literature and/or service pieces from GSO at Assemblies and Committee Meetings. - Chair Assembly Service Committee meetings. - Chair committee meetings at the Pre-Conference Workshop (See Pre-General Service Conference Workshop Guidelines). - Report at the Assembly to include: - Committee activities since the last Assembly. - o Discussions at your Committee breakout session. - Progress of activity on applicable Primary Purpose Motions, to include details regarding costs to date. - Share ways to carry the message through your Service Committee at Assemblies and Conferences. - Develop a forum for the discussion of District concerns regarding related service opportunities. - Foster a committee atmosphere among the District Committee Chairs. - Formulate an informed group conscience regarding Area-wide service opportunities and issues with an emphasis on General Service Conference agenda items. - Be a resource and consultant to District Committee Chairs and other volunteers regarding service activities in their communities including the assessment of service opportunities and the development of projects. - Develop guidelines for activities and services within the responsibilities of your Service Committee. - Mentor the Alternate Service Committee Chairperson in order to prepare him or her to become Chairperson in a future rotation.

-Responibilities of Alternate Service Committee Chairpersons Responsibilities
+Responsibilities of Alternate Service Committee Chairpersons

-Same as the Chairperson
+• Same as the Chairperson.